PXZUpLUK/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!